 “Concerning this salvation, the prophets who prophesied about the grace that was to be yours searched and inquired carefully, inquiring what person or time the Spirit of Christ in them was indicating when he predicted the sufferings of Christ and the subsequent glories.
 It was revealed to them that they were serving not themselves but you, in the things that have now been announced to you through those who preached the good news to you by the Holy Spirit sent from heaven, things into which angels long to look.” - 1 Peter 1:10-12

 And there you have it!
 107 spoiler free facts about my first book, Celestial!
 I hope you enjoyed it and maybe are now interested in hearing me share more about the book.
 If you’d like to see more exclusive content about Celestial’s progress or about this blog or if you want to become a part of future prizes and giveaways, don’t forget to subscribe to FlyingFaith’s monthly newsletter down below!
+Visit my Celestial bookpage for more info and shopping links!
 As always, thanks for reading!